palakaggarwal27/Fin_Pulse_Android/README.md

 *   **Instant Context:** See detected amount and party name at a glance.
 *   **Correct & Confirm:** Quickly toggle between "Spend" or "Income" and confirm the category without leaving your current app.
 *   **Smart Categorization:** Uses an AI prediction engine to guess the category based on the merchant name or description.

+### ⚡ Rapid Cash Widget (Log in 3-4 Seconds)
+Digital payments are easy to track, but cash is where most people lose count.
+Fin-Pulse includes a **Home Screen Widget** specifically for those "on-the-go" moments.
+*   **One-Tap Mic:** Tap the mic icon on your home screen to trigger instant voice recognition.
+*   **Zero App Opening:** You don't need to find or open the app.
+A small, elegant dialog appears over your home screen.
+*   **Forget-Proof:** By reducing the logging time to just 3-4 seconds (e.g., "Spent 20 on tea"), you log the expense before you even put your wallet back in your pocket.

 ### 🧪 AI Training Lab (Your Personal Playground)
 Take control of the automation.
 The AI Lab allows you to "stress test" the parser.